cucumber/docs/content/cucumber/configuration.md

 # Type Registry

-You can define your own parameter types and data table types.

 {{% block "java" %}}
 The type registry is used to configure parameter types and data table types.
 It can be configured by placing an implementation of `cucumber.api.TypeRegistryConfigurer` on the glue path.